 During output calibration, you must precisely set the zero and full-scale output signals at the selected channel.
 This is done separately for each output channel.
 Outputs can be adjusted in 1 lsb increments/decrements using the mouse and slide control, and the right & left arrow keys of your keyboard.
-Output adjustments operate with a 30 second timer that will return the output to its previous programmed level after 30 seconds of slide or arrow control inactivity.
-Simply set the output to precisely -10V using a meter to measure the output, click the [zero] button, then [OK] to set the zero endpoint.
-Repeat this process at +10V using the [full-scale] button.
+Output adjustments operate with a 30 second timer that will return the output to its previous programmed level after 30 seconds of slide or arrow inactivity.
+Simply set the output to precisely 1mA using a meter to measure the output (a "live" zero is used instead of 0mA to improve the accuracy of calibration), click the [zero] button, then [OK] to set the zero endpoint.
+Repeat this at 20mA using the [full-scale] button.